earlAchromatic/11ty-vue-pragmatic-components/README.md

 Pros:

 its a vue only solution
-it is lighter weight than slinkity, simpler too focuses on 1 framework focuses on authorability (no shortcodes) no shortcodes necessary for slotting
+focuses on 1 framework
+focuses on authorability (no shortcodes) no shortcodes necessary for slotting